rouyng/tpms-helper/README.md

 # tpms helper
 A bash shell script to partially automate Toyota tire pressure monitoring system testing via rtl_433.

 I created this script as a companion to the TPMS sensor testing process described in [this article](https://www.r-c-y.net/posts/tpms/).
 This script is a wrapper for rtl_433 that provides guidance for this process, error handling and simple, human-readable output.

+For more information on this script, [read this blog post](https://www.r-c-y.net/posts/tpmsbash/).

 ## Requirements
 - [bash shell](https://www.gnu.org/software/bash/), version 4.0 or later